Christie Brinkley Posts Photo Of ‘Moon & Sun’ Daughters Alexa Ray Joel & Sailor Brinkley-Cook In Black Bikinis

 In the photo in Christie’s Instagram post, both of her girls are wearing tiny black bikinis as they lay side by side on a hammock.
 Alexa’s swimsuit has a lace-embellished top and Sailor’s is more of a cut-out string bikini style.

-In the caption to the throwback pic, Christie described her daughters as “the moon and the sun,” as she touted “sunny” Sailor’s current stint on Dancing With the Stars and her “moonbeam” Alexa’s cabaret debut at the Carlyle Hotel.
+In the caption to the throwback pic, Christie described her daughters as “the moon and the sun,” as she touted “sunny” Sailor’s current stint on Dancing with the Stars and her “moonbeam” Alexa’s cabaret debut at the Carlyle Hotel.

 Fans hit the comments section to marvel at Christie’s daughters, the product of her marriages to singer Billy Joel and architect Peter Cook.
 One fan compared Sailor and Alexa to characters from the Archie comics-inspired Riverdale series.